FredHutch/tfcb_2022/software/README.md

 1) Open VS Code

-2) Reopen in container the TFCB
+2) "Reopen in container" the TFCB Docker container.
+This will install the container.

 3) After installing the container (takes a minute), then you should be able to run the test code (hint: pick the right kernel for R, python etc.)